Is There a Dimmer Outlook Ahead for Citizens Financial Group Inc. (CFG)?

 CFG’s Market Performance

-CFG stocks went up by 1.23% for the week, with a monthly jump of 1.05% and a quarterly performance of 14.50%, while its annual performance rate touched 52.90%.
-The volatility ratio for the week stands at 1.75% while the volatility levels for the past 30 days are set at 2.08% for Citizens Financial Group Inc..
-The simple moving average for the period of the last 20 days is 4.36% for CFG stocks with a simple moving average of 11.04% for the last 200 days.
+CFG stocks went down by -1.67% for the week, with a monthly jump of 1.84% and a quarterly performance of 12.24%, while its annual performance rate touched 42.88%.
+The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 2.10% for Citizens Financial Group Inc..
+The simple moving average for the period of the last 20 days is -0.41% for CFG stocks with a simple moving average of 6.20% for the last 200 days.

 Analysts’ Opinion of CFG

-Keefe Bruyette, on the other hand, stated in their research note that they expect to see CFG reach a price target of $54.
-The rating they have provided for CFG stocks is “Outperform” according to the report published on July 07th, 2021.
+Many brokerage firms have already submitted their reports for CFG stocks, with Morgan Stanley repeating the rating for CFG by listing it as a “Overweight.”
+The predicted price for CFG in the upcoming period, according to Morgan Stanley is $61 based on the research report published on November 24th of the current year 2021.

-Compass Point gave a rating of “Buy” to CFG, setting the target price at $46 in the report published on February 12th of the current year.
+Keefe Bruyette gave a rating of “Outperform” to CFG, setting the target price at $54 in the report published on July 07th of the current year.

-During the last 5 trading sessions, CFG rose by +1.23%, which changed the moving average for the period of 200-days by +25.25% in comparison to the 20-day moving average, which settled at $48.78.
-In addition, Citizens Financial Group Inc. saw 42.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CFG fell by -1.67%, which changed the moving average for the period of 200-days by +20.38% in comparison to the 20-day moving average, which settled at $49.05.
+In addition, Citizens Financial Group Inc. saw 36.41% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading